amackey693-CodeReviews/programming-quiz/README.md

 ## Technologies Used

-_HTML, CSS, Bootstrap, JavaScript & JQuery were used to create this web page._
+_HTML, CSS, Bootstrap, JavaScript & JQuery were used to create this web page.
+Try selecting 'none of the above' and see the additional class that is entered for some humor_

 ### License